-In the past, the waiting period was ten years for indictable convictions, and remains five years for disorderly offenses, and two years for municipal ordinances.
-In 2010, the waiting period on indictable convictions was lowered to five years; however, applicants who have not waited the full ten years must satisfy the judge that granting the expungement is in the public interest.
-No such showing need be made once the full ten years has elapsed.
+In the past, the waiting period was 10 years for indictable convictions, and remains five years for disorderly offenses and two years for municipal ordinances.
+In 2010, the waiting period on indictable convictions was lowered to five years; however, applicants who have not waited the full 10 years must satisfy the judge that granting the expungement is in the public interest.
+No such showing need be made once the full 10 years have elapsed.
 Waiting periods begin to run on the date of sentencing, the date all fines are paid, or the completion date of probation or parole, whichever occurs last.
-Not all offenses are eligible and several new ineligible offenses were added by the 2010 changes, including convictions that took place before the changes.
+Not all offenses are eligible, and several new ineligible offenses were added by the 2010 changes, including convictions that took place before the changes.

 The following criminal convictions are not eligible for expungement: